AitoDotAI/aito-python-tools/docs/source/sql.rst

 SDK Integration
 ---------------

-You can connect to your SQL Database using the :ref:`apiSQLConnection`.
+You can connect to your SQL Database using the :py:class:`~aito.sdk.sql_connection.SQLConnection`.
 The example below shows how you can upload a SQL query results to an Aito table:

 .. code:: python